 1. Zipline at Bear Mountain

-A magnificent way to make the most out of all those warm and sunny days of summer (going on my list of top things to do in NYC this summer).
+It’s easily one of the best ways to make the most out of all those warm and sunny days of summer in New York City (going on my list of top things to do in NYC this summer).

 2. Black Tap Milkshake (locations in LES, mid-town, and SOHO)